tari-project/rfcs/src/RFC-0201_TariScript.md

 ## Notation

 Where possible, the "usual" notation is used to denote terms commonly found in cryptocurrency literature.
-Lower case characters are used as private keys, while uppercase characters are used as public keys.
-New terms introduced by TariScript are assigned greek lowercase letters in most cases.
+Lowercase characters are used as private keys, while uppercase characters are used as public keys.
+New terms introduced by TariScript are assigned Greek lowercase letters in most cases.

 | Symbol                    | Definition                                                                                                                                                                                                                             |
 |---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|